 Such as underlying health conditions like diabetes or heart disease, alcoholism or drug abuse, or even medication.

-Such as stress, anxiety, depression, concern about sexual performance, relationship problems, issues with body image and psychological trauma.
+Such as stress, anxiety, depression, other mental illnesses, concern about sexual performance, relationship problems, issues with body image, and psychological trauma.

 Sexual desire is fluid throughout a lifetime, however, at various points in one’s life, low sexual desire can cause a person significant distress.